BEST WINTER DESTINATIONS IN USA

 Finally, don’t miss the shopping.
 From luxury brands on Fifth Avenue to souvenirs in Chinatown, there’s plenty to see and buy in New York City.

-Looking for places in the U.S. to visit at New Year´s Eve?
+Looking for places in the U.S. to visit on New Year´s Eve?
 Then head to this post about the best NYE celebrations.

 As mentioned, some people love the cold of winter.
-If you’re one of them, then Minneapolis will be a delight.
-Starting in the end of January and into early February, this U.S. city holds the illustrious Great Northern – a 10-day winterfest and cold-weather extravaganza.
+If you’re one of them, then Minneapolis is one of the best winter destinations in the USA for you.
+Starting at the end of January and into early February, this U.S. city holds the illustrious Great Northern – a 10-day Winterfest and cold-weather extravaganza.

 During the festival, you’ll see ice sculptures, winter carnivals, and the U.S. Pond Hockey Championships on Lake Nokomis.
 These are great family-friendly activities – just dress warm!